xray-imaging/meta-cli/docs/source/api.rst

 Tomcat
 ======

 Tomcat instruments save data and the meta-data in a json file.
-To extract the meta-data you can use the code example below
+To load the meta-data in a dictionary and print them you use the code example below.

 Code
 ----